danipenaperez/spring-boot-flowed-routing/README.md

 ## Key Features

 * Easy Flow code management execution
-  - Instantly see what your Markdown documents look like in HTML as you create them.
-* Easy integration
+* Easy installation
   - Integrate as Spring Boot starter in your project.
-* Easy use
+* Easy to use
-  - Use simple annotations to indicate a Flowed execution selection.
+  - Use simple annotations to indicate a Flowed Bean execution selection.
 * Easy extendible
   - Use default routing evaluators (Based on SpEL, with Spring context evaluations).
   - Or write your own evaluator engine simply extending the Evaluator interface.